rsgalloway/hashio/README.md

 ## Environment

-Default config settings are in the config.py module.
-The following environment variables are supported:
+The following environment variables are supported, and default settings are in the config.py module.

 | Variable      | Description |
 |---------------|-------------|